 “Huh?
 How is she there?”

 “I just have a good feeling… Faith, go make sure she’s okay, please?”

 “I-I have to get you to safety!”
 Faith had started to breathe heavily, overtaken by anxiety.

-“I got her, sis.”
+“I got her, Sis.”
 Emma placed her hand on Faith’s shoulder.
-“If Charlotte’s somehow over there, then we gotta go make sure she’s alright.
+“If Charlotte’s somehow over there, then we gotta go make sure she’s all right.
 I’ll take Winona and get help.
 I know you can do it.”

 “How can I…?
 How you do know I can?”

 Emma started to guide Winona away, yet took the time to look back at Faith with a confident smirk on her face.

 Faith watched in awe as her sister ran off.
 Winona was capable of taking steps as well, making the process of getting her to safety easier.